bert-github/tpac-schedule/README.md

 ### schedule.html

 This is an HTML file.
-It contains a complete page, except that there are pairs of comments (&lt;!--begin-include...--&gt; and &lt;!--end-include...--&gt;) as explained above, where events should be inserted.
+It contains a complete page, except that there are pairs of comments (<code>&lt;!--begin-include...--&gt;</code> and
+<code>&lt;!--end-include...--&gt;</code>) as explained above, where events should
+be inserted.

 ### coming-up.html

 Another HTML file.
-This one show the possibility of inserting events from a very small, but dynamic interval of time, viz. the next two hours.
+This one shows the possibility of inserting events from a very small, but dynamic interval of time, viz. the next two hours.

 ### extra-events.ics

-Any events that should be added but are not in the W3C groupo calendar can be put here.
+Any events that should be added but are not in the W3C group calendar can be put here.

 ### local.css

-This CSS files contains the rules that allow the list of events to be laid out either as a list (a table, actually, since it uses ‘display: table-row’ and related proeprties) and as a grid (using the CSS grid properties).
-The list is shown on narrow screens, the grid in wide ones.
+This CSS file contains the rules that allow the list of events to be laid out either as a list (a table, actually, since it uses ‘display: table-row’ and related properties) or as a grid (using the CSS grid properties).
+The list is shown on narrow screens, the grid on wide ones.

 ### calendar-order.js